jlalogin/helloWorld/README.md

 # helloWorld

-this is a sample repo to start mastering git
+this is a hello world repo to start mastering git